klablink/meteor-mocha/README.md

-# meteortesting:mocha
+# Meteor Mocha - meteortesting:mocha

-_Formerly published as dispatch:mocha.
+> _Formerly published as dispatch:mocha.
 Originally created by [Dispatch](http://www.dispatch.me/) but now community maintained._

 A Mocha test driver package for Meteor.
 This package reports server AND client test results in the server console and can be used for running tests on a CI server or locally.